zkemail/docusaurus/docs/generic-relayer/command-templates.md

 ### Components of a Command Template

-- **Fixed Strings**: These are static parts of the command that do not change.
+- **Fixed Strings**: Static parts of the command that do not change.
 - **Matchers**: Placeholders enclosed in curly braces `{}` that represent dynamic input values.

 ### Example Template